tushev/aojdk-updatewatcher/README.md

 0. Run the downloaded installer and run the app _(internet connection highly recommended on first run :)_
 1. **Turn on `Check for AdoptOpenJDK updates on Logon`**. _(If you want another schedule, turn this on and press Edit task to configure it as desired)_.
 2. **Turn on automatic discovery of AdoptOpenJDK installations**.
-> Please note that only MSI-installed JDKs/JREs can be discovered (because only MSIs add corresponding registry keys automatically)
+> 👉 Please note that only MSI-installed JDKs/JREs can be discovered automatically (because only MSIs add corresponding registry keys automatically).
+ZIP-extracted JDKs/JREs or very old MSIs cannot be autodiscovered.

  **That's all!**
 ![First Run](https://raw.githubusercontent.com/tushev/aojdk-updatewatcher/master/docs/first_run_config_example_cut.gif)